1. Who should promote “Business improvement”?

 - Are you going to give up IT?
 No, you shouldn’t do that!

 It is true that it takes guts to decide to go for the development of a Business system for a company.
 But it is also true that people who know about the business exist only inside the company.

 3-2.
 ‘Mental Strength’ for Improvement Activity

 ‘Let’s change this office to be easier to use!’
 Yeah!
 I agree!

 ‘Okay, you!
 Draw new layouts, please!’
 Oh my god!
 I can’t do that…

 Is it a problem of conscientiousness?
 Or is it a personality problem?… No, it’s not.
 Most people will hesitate to lead reform.
-Maybe, need a couple of drinks give them courage.
+Maybe, they need a couple of drinks that would give them courage.

 ‘Ugh, whoever did this has no taste…’

 Reform will be subject to criticism.
 However, it is not ill-intended.
 People are apt to give a “negative comment” before “a positive comment”, unconsciously.